avcaliani/mr-owlf/README.md

 ## 🔥 The Hardest Part 🔥
-Let's see how do we run this project...
+Let's see how we run this project...

 ```bash
 # Ta dahh